devise-security/devise-security/README.md

 Ruby on Rails framework
 [as per their maintenance policy](https://rubyonrails.org/maintenance/).

 To avoid introducing bugs caused by backwardly incompatible Ruby language features, it is highly recommended that all development work be done using the oldest supported Ruby version.
-The contents of the `.ruby-version` file should reflect this.
+In order for the devcontainer to build properly the ruby version in `.ruby-version` should be the oldest version that supports installing dependencies for all of the supported Rails versions.

 ## Copyright

-Copyright (c) 2017-2023 Dillon Welch & Kevin Olbrich.
+Copyright (c) 2017-2025 Dillon Welch & Kevin Olbrich.

 Copyright (c) 2011-2017 Marco Scholl as the project [`devise_security_extension`](https://github.com/phatworx/devise_security_extension).